wandb/docs/docs/reference-guide/artifacts/quickstart.md

 # Quickstart

 The proceeding quick start demonstrates how to create, track, and use a dataset artifact.
-Ensure you have a Weights & Biases account before you begin.&#x20;
+Ensure you have a Weights & Biases account before you begin.

 The following procedure lists how to construct and use an artifact.
 Steps 1 and 2 are not unique to W&B Artifacts.